+VOCABULARY

+Destabilize =

+Upset the stability of something

+Stubborn =

+Determination to not change, even when there are clear reasons to change

+Backtrack =

+To go backwards, retrace steps, or reverse a policy

+Hoard =

+To collect and store away for the future

-Bureaucratic bungling behind butter shortage These days it's common in Japanese supermarkets to see signs that read "Butter limited to one item per customer."
+These days it's common in Japanese supermarkets to see signs that read "Butter limited to one item per customer."
 The problem began in 2013, and butter has gradually vanished from stores.
-For confectionery manufacturers, it's becoming a matter of life and death.
+For confectionery manufacturers, it's becoming a real problem.
 "To make shortbread, we use about 250 kilograms of butter a month," says Kazufumi Hondo, president of confectioner Paris 16e.
 "The year before last, we sold a 450 gram loaf for 480 yen.
 Now it's 580 yen.
-To make up for the butter shortfall, from last year we began producing our own from dairy cream."
-What's behind the butter shortage?
-Friday blames it on the Ministry of Agriculture, Forestry and Fisheries and a group called the Agriculture & Livestock Industries Corporation (Nochiku Sangyo Shinko Kiko), which is largely made up of "amakudari"-retired bureaucrats on their second careers which has been working at expanding certain vested interests.
+To make up for the butter shortfall, from last year we began making our own butter from dairy cream."

+Why is there a butter shortage?
+Friday blames it on the Ministry of Agriculture, Forestry and Fisheries and a group called the Agriculture & Livestock Industries Corporation (ALIC), which is mostly made up of "amakudari"-retired bureaucrats on their second careers.
+ALIC has been working at expanding certain industries.

 "Three 'inane plans" being pushed by the Agriculture Ministry have caused the supply and demand to collapse," says Yoshihiro Asakawa, a journalist covering agribusiness.
 The first was the subsidy system for processed dairy products.
 Dairy farmers in Hokkaido receive a 12.9 yen subsidy for each kilogram of raw milk used in the making of butter.
 Hokkaido produces 80% of Japan's butter, and the policy has led to an overconcentration in one part of the country.
 So if Hokkaido dairy production is even slightly destabilized, it will result in a drop in butter production.

-The second problem stems from the subsidies for cheese.
-As Japan keeps importing more cheese, the ministry has shown stubborn determination to develop its domestic industry, offering a subsidy of 15.53 yen per kilogram of raw milk used in the making of cheese.
-Half the cost of building production plants is covered by government subsidies.
-The Agriculture & Livestock Industries Corporation (ALIC)has been encouraging production of cheese through 31 billion yen in government subsidies.
-After last year's butter shortage, the bureaucrats tried to backtrack and persuade the cheese makers to shift their raw materials to address the butter shortfall, but other bureaucrats told them not to bother, claiming that consumers would hoard butter if they could buy more.
-Total demand is expected to reach 74,700 tons this year, but only 64,800 will be produced, leaving the shortfall to be made up by imports.
-But then ALIC which is the sole entity authorized to import butter-stepped in with "inane plan" number 3.
-This involves piling an additional markup on top of the existing 35% import duty.
-The end result is a fourfold rise in the retail price of a kilogram of butter, from about 500 yen to 2,000 yen, pricing it out of the market.
+The second problem comes from the subsidies for cheese.
+Japan keeps importing more cheese but the ministry has shown stubborn determination to develop the domestic cheese industry.
+It offers a subsidy of 15.53 yen per kilogram of raw milk used in the making of cheese.
+Half the cost of building production plants is also covered by government subsidies.

+The ALIC has been encouraging production of cheese through 31 billion yen in government subsidies.
+After last year's butter shortage, the bureaucrats tried to backtrack.
+They tried to persuade the cheese makers to shift their raw materials to butter.
+But other bureaucrats told them not to do this.
+They said that that consumers would hoard butter if they could buy more.

+Total demand is expected to reach 74,700 tons this year, but only 64,800 will be produced.
+The shortfall will be made up by imports.
+ALIC - which is the sole entity authorized to import butter-then made stepped "inane plan" number 3.
+They put an extra charge on to the existing 35% import duty.
+The end result is that the retail price of a kilogram of butter has gone up from about 500 yen to 2,000 yen.
+At that price, nobody will buy it.

 Friday notes that of the 10 directors of ALIC, five are former Agriculture Ministry bureaucrats.
 ALIC's director earns around 16.72 million yen.
-Enough, the magazine notes bitterly, to let him live off the fat of the land.
+It's enough to buy a lot of butter.